-12.11 If a Member asking a question (the questioner), knows they will be absent from the Council Meeting, they may notify the Mayor which other Member will ask the question on their behalf.
-Such nominated member shall have the same rights as the questioner.
-If the Member is absent and no substitute has been appointed, the Mayor shall first ask whether any other Member from within the same Group as the questioner wishes to take the opportunity to ask a supplementary question.
-If the Member concerned is not in a group or no member of the group wishes to ask a supplementary question, then any other Member may indicate to the Mayor their wish to ask a supplementary question, and the Mayor shall call on the first to do so, to ask their question.
+- FCR 65 Questions shall be called by the Mayor in the order in which notice of the question was received, except that if a member gives notice of more than one question, their second or subsequent question(s) shall appear after all of the first questions submitted by other members, and so on. - FCR 66 Where practicable, a written answer to each question shall be circulated to all members no later than one working day before the meeting.
+Any oral answer shall be committed to writing and shall be published within three working days after the meeting. - FCR 67 Every question shall be put and answered without debate or comment from any other member.
+If no written answer has been circulated to members in advance, when answering a question the person to whom it is put shall state why it has not been practicable to provide a written answer. - Their question having been called at the meeting, a questioner may ask one supplementary question which must be relevant to the subject of the question on notice.
+If a Questioner knows they will be absent from the Council Meeting, they may notify the Mayor which member they wish to substitute for them and ask a supplementary question on their behalf.
+If the member is absent and no substitute has been appointed, the Mayor shall first ask whether any other Member from within the same Group as the questioner wishes to take the opportunity to ask a supplementary question.
+If the member concerned is not in a group or no member of the group wishes to ask a supplementary question, any other Member may indicate to the Mayor their wish to ask a supplementary question, and the Mayor shall call on the first to do so to ask their question.